Thursday, November 28, 2019

 Thursday, November 21, 2019

-Gift Card Stocking Banner
+Gift Card Holder Christmas Stocking Banner

 Hello friends!
 Now that my kids are older, they love getting gift cards for Christmas.
 So, when I saw this adorable stocking cut file it gave me a fun idea.
 I'll hang this banner up on Christmas morning and not only is it a festive decoration, but it's also a cute way to dress up these little cards.